matthew-ia/planter/README.md

  The file `./src/js/main.js` is used as an entry point for the JS bundle.
 The `js` gulp task uses `babel` to transpile and `browserify` to bundle `main.js` into a single browser-ready JS file, `bundle.js`.

 ### What's an entry point?
 Essentially, Browserify uses an entry point file(s) to determine where it should start looking to bundle all the dependencies of _that_ file.
-You can split your code into multiple files, organize them however you want, in non-browser-friendly syntaxes that you like (Node, ES6, etc.) and then bundle them all into one file that browser _can_ read.
+You can split your code into multiple files, organize them however you want, in non-browser-friendly syntaxes that you like (Node, ES6, etc.) and then bundle them all into one file that the browser _can_ interpret.

 [Read more about Browserify](https://github.com/browserify/browserify-handbook#how-browserify-works), how it works, and how you could extend this setup to take advantage of code splitting with multiple bundles for more complex projects.